RetroDECK/ES-DE/THEMES-DEV.md

     - Color of the highlighted entry for the secondary entry type.
     - Default is the same value as `selectedColor`
 * `selectedBackgroundColor` - type: COLOR
     - Background color of the highlighted entry for the primary entry type.
+This follows the sizing of the selector bar and is expanded downwards so you'll probably want to adjust its position using `selectorVerticalOffset` if you have defined a custom selector height using `selectorHeight`
     - Default is `00000000`
 * `selectedSecondaryBackgroundColor` - type: COLOR
     - Background color of the highlighted entry for the secondary entry type.
+This follows the sizing of the selector bar and is expanded downwards so you'll probably want to adjust its position using `selectorVerticalOffset` if you have defined a custom selector height using `selectorHeight`
     - Default is the same value as `selectedBackgroundColor`
 * `fontPath` - type: PATH
 * `fontSize` - type: FLOAT